Find Trade Colleges

 56% Freshmen Loans

 There are 3,055 undergraduates at CUA, of which 2,934 are full-time, and there are 5,366 students altogether.
-The average graduation time for an undergraduate student at CUA is 4.1 years.
+Students tend to stick around at CUA.
+The freshman retention rate is 88%.

 Around 86% of students who apply get accepted.
 Of the accepted students, 42% are men and 58% are women.